We’ve done videos, coaching calls, and podcasts teaching how to build online credibility for real estate. Credibility isn’t a new thing, right?

 The first thing they will be looking at is your logo area, your logo area.
 Is your logo clean, or is it fuzzy?
 Is it pixelated?
 Does your logo match the colors and the branding on your website?

 I know that’s a little thing, but it’s one of those things that people can go, “Well, there’s something off.
-I can’t place what it is, but there’s something off,” so make sure you have a very clear, clean, simple logo that delivers the benefit or delivers the good, warm, fuzzy feeling.
+I can’t place what it is, but there’s something off,” so make sure you have a very clear, clean, simple logo design that delivers the benefit or delivers the good, warm, fuzzy feeling.

 Make sure that the colors on your website match up.
 That’s a positive credibility mark.
 Here are a couple of good examples.